veraayrton81-ai/websites/shizuku/guide/setup.md

 [[toc]]

-## Start Shizuku

-Shizuku supports startup in the following three ways.
+## Start ShizukuShizuku supports startup in the following three ways.

 ::: tip If you are using GrapheneOS